diux-dev/cluster/gpubox/README.md

 launch.py --zone=us-east-1a --instance-type=p3.16xlarge
 ```

 You can also provide custom AMI.
 When doing this, make sure that "linux-type" argument is set properly because that determines the username that is used to SSH into the instance to finish setup.
-Linux type `amazon` uses username `ec2-user` and linux type `ubuntu` uses username `ubuntu.
+Linux type `amazon` uses username `ec2-user` and linux type `ubuntu` uses username `ubuntu`.

 ```
 export AWS_DEFAULT_REGION=us-east-1